daftspunk/pond/README.md

 ## TODO

-* NW.js production building script for Mac and Windows
+* NW.js production building script for Windows
-* The NW.js production building process should copy index.htm to the temporary directory
-* The NW.js production building should generate minified versions of main.js and main.css
-* The NW.js production build should use production flavor of nw, not the SDK one
-* The NW.js production build copy assets to dist
 * Automate asset copying in `watch`
 * Find a suitable license.
 No liability, can't be modified or published by others.
 * It's possible to implement automatic reloading on change with gulp.
 Do that if manual reloading gets annoying.